DR. CELESTE WATKINS-HAYES

 How do we address the dynamics that limit human potential?

 That question is at the heart of all of my work.
 As a scholar, I believe in the power of research, teaching, speaking, policy analysis, and community engagement to confront the challenges that limit access to opportunity and perpetuate inequities.
 I’m currently a University Diversity and Social Transformation Professor, the Jean E. Fairfax Collegiate Professor of Public Policy, and Professor of Sociology at the University of Michigan – Ann Arbor.
-Prior to joining the faculty at U of M, I spent eighteen years at Northwestern University as a professor of sociology and African American studies and Faculty Fellow at the Institute for Policy Research.
+I'm also the Founding Director of The Center for Racial Justice and Associate Dean for Academic Affairs at the University of Michigan's Gerald R. Ford School of Public Policy.
 My work focuses on inequality; public policy; HIV/AIDS; poverty; and race, class, and gender studies.
 Through my administrative roles at Northwestern and the University of Michigan, and as a former Trustee at Spelman College, I am also deeply engaged in issues related to higher education.

 Thank you for visiting my website where you can find information about my research, leadership, media appearances, and community engagement.
 I am also available for Author Talks & Book Readings, Keynote Speeches, and Media Interviews.
 I look forward to being in conversation with you.

 Warmest regards, Dr. Celeste Watkins-Hayes